Rochester Cathedral: 19th century onwards

 Cottingham remained in charge for the next phase of restoration.
 From 1840 the pulpit and bishop's throne were rebuilt.
 The removal of the old pulpit revealed the medieval Wheel of Life painting to be seen at the eastern end of the choir stalls today.
 It is said to be the oldest such painting in England.
 A new ceiling of the crossing, new canopy for John de Sheppey, cleaning whitewash and the renovation of the crypt all occurred at this time.

 From 1871 to 1877 the work was entrusted to George Gilbert Scott.
 The first phase of the work was to repair the clerestory of the nave, the nave could then be used for service whilst the quire and transepts were worked upon.
 The south transept was underpinned and the timber vaulting renovated.
 The north transept had new western windows and a new door.
 Both had the masonry renovated.
 The gables and roofs were restored to their old high pitch form based on prints.
 The organ screen was restored to its original plain form, perhaps a mistake since there was now no screen on the other side of the pulpitum as there had been in the days of St Nicholas' altar.
 The east end gables were raised, but due to lack of funds the roof has still not been raised to match.
 The east window ("ugly" according to Palmer) was replaced with the present lancets.
 The floor of the presbytery was lowered and the whole eastern part of the building refloored.
 The choir and prebends stalls were renovated, using original material where possible.
-The work uncovered the original lion and fleur-de-lis heraldic artwork on which Scott based his decoration of the quire.
+The work uncovered the original lion and fleur-de-lis heraldic mural painting on which Scott based his decoration of the quire.

-In memory of Robert Scott (sometime Dean) the quire screen was decorated with the current statues by J. Loughborough Pearson.
+In memory of Robert Scott (sometime Dean) the quire screen was decorated with the current statues by John Loughborough Pearson.
 Pearson also superintended the 1888 restoration of the west front, parts of the facing of which were separating from the core.
-The flanking towers were restored to the original height and form and the north gable turret rendered as a copy of its partner to the south.
+The flanking turrets were restored to their original height and form and the north gable turret rendered as a copy of its partner to the south.
+The great west door was also restored, with the north side of the label mould and of the outer order of voussoirs being replaced.
 During this work the ancient foundations of the original church were uncovered and marked out as noted above.

 In 1904 the present spire was raised upon the Scott Tower, creating the skyline as it is today.
 During 1998 the precinct beyond the Great West Door was being repaved when further Saxon foundations were uncovered.
-The coloured setts extend define the outline.
+The coloured setts define the outline.

 For the 1400th anniversary of the cathedral, in 2004, a new fresco was painted by Russian icon-painter Sergei Fyodorov in the north transept.